malaviya-parth/CN/TransportLayer/TCP/intro.md

    - Ex: 34 00110....11
      - 00 goes to timestamp
      - 110...11 goes to Seq no.
+### Acknowledgement Number
+- Last byte no. carried in segment +1
+- **Problem:** How will receiver calculate ACK no as there is no field in TCP header which states length of segment.
+  - It takes help of IP header
+  - Payload length of IP = TL - HLEN(packet)*4
+  - Payload length of segment = Payload of IP - HLEN(segment)*4
+  - ACK no.: (SeqNo. + P.L. -1) + 1 $\rightarrow$ SeqNo. + P.L.
+### Header Length
+- Same as IP header
+### Reserved
+- 6 bit field reserved for future use.
+### Control
+- This field defines 6 different control bits or flags.
+- URG: Urgent
+- ACK: Acknowledgement
+- PSH: Request for Push
+- RST: Reset the connection
+- SYN: Synchronize sequence Numbers
+- FIN: Terminate the connections
+- You are perfect reliable sincere friend
+### Window Size
+- This field defines size of window in bytes that other party must maintain.
+- 16 bit field, so max window size can be 65,535 bytes.
+- This is normally determined by the receiver, for receiving window size.
+- Suppose sender sends segment and sets window size to 400, it means when receiver responds to sender then receiver must send data not more than 400 Bytes.
+### Checksum
+- 16 bit field.
+- Checksum calculation smae as UDP.
+- For TCP pseudoheader protocol value is 6.
+- Here inclusion of checksum is mandatory.
+### Urgent Pointer
+- Valid when URG flag is set.
+- 16 bit field.
+- Used when the segment contains urgent data.
+- It defiens number that must be added to sequence number to obtain the number of last urgent byte in the data section of the segment.
+### Options
+- Upto 40 bytes optional info in TCP header.

 ## Question
 Application program need to send 5000 bytes data, TCP divide it into 5 segments of equal size.
 Initial sequence number is 10,000.
 Find sequence number of 3rd segment.
 Also find ACK no. sent by receiver after receiving 2nd segment.